lukas-f00/HedgeConnectivityPackage/README.md

 ## Installation

-You can install the development version of HedgeConnectivityPackage from GitHub using:
+You can install the development version of the HedgeConnectivityPackage from GitHub using:

 ``` r
 # Install devtools if you haven't yet